All Episodes

 And that's what I'm saying.

-Everybody gets making it.
+Everybody gets maked.

-Because you're not, you're not you're not forcing the restaurant owner to do something that he he would consider unsafe in this environment.
+Okay, that's a fair answer because you're not forcing the restaurant owner to do something that he would consider unsafe in this environment.

 They just don't.

-Um that listen, that's but that is part of a free society.
+Listen, but that is part of a free society.

-I would argue to people, and I'm just I'm going into my own mind, my own thoughts here.
+I would argue to people, and I'm just going into my own mind, my own thoughts here.

-I don't really think I'm at high risk of dying if I got COVID 19.
+I don't really think I'm at high risk of dying if I got COVID-19.

-That's my my opinion after reading more than I ever want to read about a virus in my life.
+That's my opinion after reading more than I ever want to read about a virus in my life.

 I'm pretty healthy.

-But I would feel horrible if I ever contracted the virus, and maybe, and again, I talked about this in late January and every and early February about asymptomatic people that are shedding this virus, and now it was even worse than I thought back then when nobody was talking about that particular issue.
+And maybe, and again, I talked about this in late January and early February about asymptomatic people that are shedding this virus.

-I was asking Dr. Fauci on January 27th, February 10th, and that's why the it's so slanderous what the mob in the media, especially the New York Times did to me.
+That's why it's so slanderous what the mob and the media, especially the New York Times, did to me.

 Does that make sense?